How to check your codes online [ Online Compiler ]

 - Tcl.

-You can also have a look to the codes people are trying on Codepad, with the help of link on top-right position of the page.
+You can also have a look at the codes people are trying on Codepad, with the help of a link on the top-right position of the page.

 #include